 I met a young girl who I will name Jane at the age of 12.
 She was pregnant at the time with her first child.
 She told me that contraception’s were available, but they chose to not use it because it would interrupt the mood.
 She also said that after she had her baby, all her other 12 year old friends were excited to see the new baby girl so they could dress her up and play with her as if that baby were a doll.
 Now they all wanted to go and have babies too just like their friend.

 Even though she wished she didn’t have a child because of all the work that was involved, I saw her a year later and she was pregnant for the second time.
-Her parents let her be responsible just like Will and Jada are making Willow responsible.
+Her parents let her be responsible just like Will and Jada are making their children responsible.

 To make it clear, I don’t disagree with all of Jada’s parenting style because I have heard some of her other parenting decisions which were good.
-But somewhere she lost sight of her responsibility of being a parent and instead is putting Willow in the position of parenting herself which is unfair to Willow.
+But somewhere she lost sight of her responsibility of being a parent and instead decided to put her children in the position of parenting themselves which is unfair to the children.

-I believe that Willow’s parents do love her and her brother, but I also believe that these kids truly do want more parenting from their mom and dad.
+I believe that Will and Jada love their children, but I also believe that these kids truly do want more parenting from their mom and dad.

-When I was sharing this story with my 16 year old, she said that she was thankful for our parenting because it built character, responsibility, accountability, and most of all, it made her feel that we cared enough about her to be involved in more than just talks about the right and wrong thing to do.
-It made her feel more loved that we would spend so much time interested in her life and giving her direction and guidance so that she could be a better person.
-She truly felt sorry for Willow and her brother and so do I.
+When I was sharing this story with my teen, she said that she was thankful for our parenting.
+She said she didn’t always do the right thing because of her poor decision making.
+She also saw how we tried to build character, responsibility, accountability even though she didn’t always listen.
+She did feel that we cared enough about her to be involved in more than just talks about the right and wrong thing to do.
+It made her feel more loved that we would spend so much time interested in her life and giving her direction and guidance so that she could be a better person and make better choices.
+Our daughter learned more than anything, that the correction we gave wasn’t to harm her but to help her.

 So the next time you parent your child, give them an extra hug, extra encouragement and extra guidance in life.
 They WILL appreciate it.